We're Here to Help

 Why Electricity Costs Matter in Texas

-• Swap to LED lighting.
-LEDs use less energy and last longer, which supports cheap electricity over time.
+• Swapping to LED lighting.
+LED bulbs use far less energy and last longer, lowering electricity use over time.

-• Nudge your thermostat a few degrees.
-Small shifts during the day can lower monthly payments without losing comfort.
+• Adjusting your thermostat a few degrees.
+Making small changes during the day reduces usage without sacrificing comfort.

 Budgeting Tips for Texans Living Paycheck to Paycheck